guandailu/QTL_definition/README.md

 # QTL_definition
-An Rscript for finding leading SNPs and defining QTL regions
+Rscript for finding leading SNPs and defining QTL regions

 Currently the script only supports output from GCTA tool, others will be included soon.